 The Torry Hill Estate and its chestnut woods have been owned and managed by the same family for over a century.
-Most of the wood, which extend to about 800 acres are surrounded by the North Downs near Sittingbourne, with further acreage located at Teston, just to the west of Maidstone.
+Most of the woods, which extend to about 800 acres, are surrounded by the North Downs near Sittingbourne.
 The continuity of ownership has meant that the wood has been managed and improved in a consistent way and now provides a reliable source of high quality wood for the Torry Hill Chestnut Fencing business.

 Parts of the woodlands are surveyed every year for wildlife, and there are butterfly and moth records extending back for twenty years.
 This demonstrates that regular coppicing is vital for the survival of many insects, birds and plants.